pingcap/docs-cn/develop/dev-guide-sample-application-java-mybatis.md

             Java code mapper interface file will be generated at ${targetProject}/${targetPackage}

             javaClientGenerator.type (context.targetRuntime is MyBatis3):
-                This attribute indicated Mybatis how to implement interface.
+                This attribute indicated MyBatis how to implement interface.
                 It has ANNOTATEDMAPPER / MIXEDMAPPER / XMLMAPPER 3 selection to choice.
         -->
         <javaClientGenerator type="XMLMAPPER" targetPackage="com.pingcap.model" targetProject="src/main/java"/>